IBM/opensource-ai-workshop/docs/lab-2/README.md

 ## Second pass at debugging

-Now that I've clean it up, and it seems I had to do some importing:
+Now that I've cleaned it up, and it seems I had to do some importing:

 ```python
 import tkinter